 By default, OSS uses Anti-DDoS Origin to protect your bucket.
 For more information, see What is Anti-DDoS Origin?
 However, if the attack frequency exceeds the protection threshold of Anti-DDoS Origin, Anti-DDoS Origin cannot provide effective attack mitigation and your bucket may become inaccessible.

-After you enable OSS DDoS protection, when the attack frequency exceeds the protection threshold of Anti-DDoS Origin, OSS diverts all incoming traffic to an Anti-DDoS Pro or Anti-DDoS Premium instance.
-Malicious traffic is scrubbed in the scrubbing center of Anti-DDoS Pro or Anti-DDoS Premium.
+After you enable OSS DDoS protection, when the attack frequency exceeds the protection threshold of Anti-DDoS Origin, OSS diverts all incoming traffic to an Anti-DDoS Pro instance.
+Malicious traffic is scrubbed in the scrubbing center of Anti-DDoS Pro.
 Only legitimate traffic is forwarded to the requested bucket by using forwarding ports.
 This ensures normal access to the bucket regardless of whether the bucket is under attack.

 After the attacks stop, OSS switches back to using Anti-DDoS Origin for bucket protection.